asmtamim/HTML_Practice/README.md

 # Basic_HTML_Practice
-This is my very first HTML basic practice in earlier 2019
+This is my HTML basic practices, also this works as my revision.